Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 The playbook at a glance

-Training shows up under pressure
+Training under pressure

 Roles create rhythm